nikkuAg/Team_Ra-One/README.md

 This repository has all the projects for the Hackathon.

-The final game is located in the folder Game inside the folder Ra-One
+The final game is located at the location
+    Team_Ra-One/Ra-One_Game/Game/GameRa-One.exe